ece362-purdue/f2022-public-labs/lab-8/lab_8.md

 ![bounce2](./images/Zoomed_In_Good_Bounce.PNG)

 You'll notice that I put in a red cursor that shows where the logic line is.
-This is a better bounce because it's a nicer switch, and it doesn't cross back over the logic line.
+This is a better bounce because it's a nicer switch, and it doesn't cross back over the logic line, so the input won't oscillate.
 What happens when I use a switch that I found on my floor?

 ![bounce3](./images/Zoomed_In_Bad_Bounce.PNG)